Giuseppe Impastato: Childhood

 Giuseppe "Peppino" Impastato was born in Cinisi, in the then province of Palermo, into a Mafia family.
 His father Luigi Impastato had been sent into internal exile during the fascist era, and was a close friend of Mafia boss Gaetano Badalamenti.
-His father's brother-in-law, Cesare Manzella, was an important Mafia boss who was killed in car bomb attack in 1963.
+His father's brother-in-law, Cesare Manzella, was an important Mafia boss who was killed in a car bomb attack in 1963.
 As an adolescent, Peppino broke off relations with his father – who kicked him out of the house – and initiated a series of political and cultural antimafia activities.

 According to his younger brother Giovanni Impastato, Peppino's antimafia activity might have been triggered by the brutal murder of his uncle by marriage, Cesare Manzella, who was blown to pieces by a car bomb in April 1963 when Peppino was fifteen years old.
 Pieces of his uncle – who was the Mafia boss of Cinisi at the time – were found stuck to lemon trees hundreds of meters from the crater where the car had been.
 Peppino was traumatized: "Is this really Mafia?
-If this is Mafia I will fight it for the rest of my life".
+If this is Mafia I will fight it for the rest of my life."

 Political activist

-In 1965 Peppino Impastato founded the newsletter L'idea socialista and joined the left-wing PSIUP party (Italian Socialist Party of Proletarian Unity).
+In 1965, Peppino Impastato founded the newsletter L'idea socialista and joined the left-wing PSIUP party (Italian Socialist Party of Proletarian Unity).
 He took a leading role in the activities of the new revolutionary movements that sprung up in 1968.
 He led struggles by Cinisi peasants whose land had been expropriated to build the third runway at Palermo's Punta Raisi Airport, as well as disputes involving construction workers and the unemployed.
-In 1975 he set up Music and Culture with other young people in Cinisi.
+In 1975, he set up Music and Culture with other young people in Cinisi.
 The group organised debates, film, theatre and music shows and started a self-financed radio station named Radio Aut in 1976.

 Peppino Impastato used humor and satire as his weapon against the Mafia.
 In his popular daily radio programme Onda pazza (Crazy Wave) he mocked politicians and mafiosi alike.
 On a daily basis he exposed the crimes and dealings of mafiosi in Mafiopoli (Cinisi) and the activities of Tano Seduto (a pun on Toro Seduto, Sitting Bull), a thinly disguised pseudonym of Gaetano Badalamenti, the capomafia of Cinisi.
 Nevertheless, it was Peppino Impastato and his friends that were considered to be the real nuisance and 'undesirable elements' by the authorities in town, not the 'respected' men such as Badalamenti.